 A list of this service and other behavioral health lines and service providers is also available on the student affairs page of the website.

-In the event that a student feels that they may harm themselves or others, they are advised to dial 911 or go to the nearest emergency department.
+In the event that a student feels that he or she may harm themselves or others, they are advised to dial 911 or go to the nearest emergency department.